PopovEvgeniy/blackice/readme.txt

 Program description

 This program lets you encrypt and decrypt your files.
-It uses a strong cryptography algorithm.
+It uses a custom cryptography algorithm.

 Some remarks about encryption and decryption